k-box/k-search-client-php/CONTRIBUTING.md

-# Adapter Boilerplate Contribution Guide
+# K-Search Client Contribution Guide

 This document provides a set of best practices for bug reports, code submissions / pull requests, etc.